apostrophecms/apostrophe-workflow/README.md

 If this is not sufficient for your needs, you may set the `lang` property when configuring each locale, and that value will be output directly.

+### Tags and localization: we recommend using joins instead

+Tags in Apostrophe follow the typical MongoDB approach of a simple array property containing strings.
+They are localized like other fields.
+Thus if they are used to select content for display it is important to be consistent when translating tags to a particular locale.

+When working with localization it may be preferable to avoid tags in favor of joins.
+A `joinByOne` or `joinByArray` relationship can be used to relate a document to various "categories," which are localized documents in their own right and therefore behave consistently across locales. `apostrophe-workflow` will ensure that exported joins referencing a category in one locale are correctly adjusted to point to the equivalent category in the other locale.

 ### Building a locale picker on the front end

 Here's how to code a locale picker on the front end: